Cyfrin/3-passwordstore-audit/audit-data/2023-09-01-password-store-report.md

 myPassword
 ```

 **Recommended Mitigation:** Due to this, the overall architecture of the contract should be rethought.
 One could encrypt the password off-chain, and then store the encrypted password on-chain.
-This would require the user to remember another password on-chain to decrypt the password.
+This would require the user to remember another password off-chain to decrypt the password.
 However, you'd also likely want to remove the view function as you wouldn't want the user to accidentally send a transaction with the password that decrypts your password.

 ### [H-2] `PasswordStore::setPassword` is callable by anyone